-- Describe methodologies planned for removal of exotic/invasive species, and revegetation. - 7.
+- 6. Describe methodologies planned for removal of exotic/invasive species, and revegetation. - 7.
 What is the projected plant establishment time and cost? - 8.
 Describe the planting palette.
-EEMP will not pay for trees larger than 15 gallons. - 9.
+EEM program will not pay for trees larger than 15 gallons.
+If trees larger than 15 gallon will be planted using other funding sources, a letter of explanation/justification, signed by the applicants authorized representative in the Resolution, must be submitted with the application. - 9.
 Are the species and size of plants appropriate to the habitat? - 10.
-Are native or drought tolerant plants being used? - 11.
+Are native, drought tolerant and low water use plants being used? - 11.
 What is the water source and cost? - 12.
 Identify the percentage of expenditures for labor and the percentage for materials. - 13.
-Is the project using volunteer labor and/or donated materials?

-E. Other Benefits and Community Participation (0-5 points)
+Is the project using volunteer labor and/or donated materials? - E. Other Benefits and Community Participation (0-5 points)